 Does macro affect valuations?

-Macroeconomic factors impact stock valuations by shaping future levels of supply and demand.
+Macroeconomic factors affect stock valuations by shaping future levels of supply and demand.
+This is because investors and analysts use macroeconomic data to predict future risks, profitability and growth expectations.

 Commonly used stock valuation models, such as the discounted future earnings model, are based on projected earnings.
 These models consider earnings forecasts that extend months, or even years, into the future.
 They use this data to calculate the present fair value of a stock.